josecarlosgt/Web-Design-and-Development/README.md

 ## Task 11: Structuring content using sections

-[section](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section): represents a generic sectioning element, and should only be used if there isn't a more specific element to represent it like \<main\>, \<nav\>, or \<aside\>.
+The [section element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section): represents a generic sectioning element, and should only be used if there isn't a more specific element to represent it like \<main\>, \<nav\>, or \<aside\>.

-Use the <section> element to create two sections: one section for the activities content and another section for description of the local communities.
+Use the \<section\> element to create two sections: one section for the activities content and another section for description of the local communities.

 Notes:
 - Although it might behave similar to the \<article\> element, if the contents of the element represent a standalone unit of content that makes sense by itself (e.g., a blog post or blog comment, or a newspaper article), the \<article\> element should be used instead.